AI-Messiah/AndyMinimalScript/README.md

 ^ - exponents.
 * / \ - multiply, devide, float modular.
 + - - add, subtract.
-& - bit and – limited to 64 bit integers.
+& - bit and – limited to 64 bit unsigned integers.
-| - bit or – limited to 64 bit integers.
+| - bit or – limited to 64 bit unsigned integers.
 > < == != >= <= greater, less, equal, not equal, greater or equal, less or equal.
 ! logical not.
 && logical and.